 1958 had been a momentous and difficult summer for P & A Campbell with the situation not helped by generally poor weather..
 Their difficult financial position in trying to run paddle steamers in a declining market alongside escalating costs had come to a head and in August the Receiver had been brought in.

 However, all was not lost.
 It was agreed that for 1959 the company could continue to trade but with a reduced service using just two paddle steamers and without a steamer based at Swansea for the summer.

-Accordingly Cardiff Queen and Glen Usk were recommissioned for 1959 with Bristol Queen continuing out of use for the next two summers whilst her owners tried hard to find other work for her.
+Accordingly Cardiff Queen and Glen Usk were recommissioned for 1959 with Bristol Queen laid up for the next two summers whilst her owners tried hard to find other work for her.